Methodology

 1 Ingestion and Preprocessing

-The system extracts and cleans the scientific document content:
+The system extracts and cleans the scientific document content using pypdf:

-- Plain text: title, authors, affiliations, main sections
+- Plain text extraction: title, authors, affiliations, main sections

 - Structure detection: Abstract, Introduction, Methods, Results, Discussion, Conclusions